The Monteux School Program

-The Pierre Monteux School provides training and practical experience to enable conductors to handle any conducting situation, to help instrumentalists meet the demands of orchestral playing, and offers an unrivaled opportunity to learn a large and varied repertoire over the course of its six-week program.
+The Monteux School and Music Festival provides training and practical experience to enable conductors to handle any conducting situation, to help instrumentalists meet the demands of orchestral playing, and offers an unrivaled opportunity to learn a large and varied repertoire over the course of its six-week program.
 The school’s reputation attracts musicians from across the country and around the world.
-Pierre Monteux School has trained thousands of conductors and instrumentalists.
+The Monteux School has trained thousands of conductors and instrumentalists.

 All musicians are full-time, active participants.
 Players rotate within their sections but do not rotate out of the orchestra, as in some other summer programs.
 All conductors receive weekly rehearsal time on the podium and perform in concert at the discretion of the music director.
 All conductors are also required to play in the orchestra.
 This unique aspect of the school gives conductors the opportunity to learn from both sides of the podium, fostering a positive, non-competitive environment in which conductors and instrumentalists work and learn together.

 The school accepts approximately eighteen conductors and forty+ instrumentalists to make up a full symphony orchestra.
 The orchestra includes full woodwinds (triple or quadruple), brass, percussion, harp and keyboards, and a string section approximately half the size of a large symphony orchestra.